How to Say "If the turtle goes to the secret garden, the turtle can see the stars" in Korean | -(으)면 Grammar

 What does "If the turtle goes to the secret garden, the turtle can see the stars" mean in Korean?

-The Korean sentence "거북이가 비밀의 정원에 가면, 별을 볼 수 있어요." translates to "If the turtle goes to the secret garden, the turtle can see the stars." in English. "거북이가 비밀의 정원에 가면, 별을 볼 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "거북이가 비밀의 정원에 가면, 별을 볼 수 있어요." translates to "If the turtle goes to the secret garden, the turtle can see the stars." in English.
+Imagine a scene: if the turtle goes to the secret garden, the turtle can see the stars.
+In Korean, this moment is captured as "거북이가 비밀의 정원에 가면, 별을 볼 수 있어요.".
+The sentence flows naturally from subject to action.

 Pronunciation guide: geobukiga bimilui jeongwone gamyeon, byeoleul bol su iteoyo.